peara/rlvr-summary/.github/instructions/general.instructions.md

 - backward-compatible is not necessary.
 - no need for demo, better update README and tests.
 - we are working with cutting-edge tools and libs. if you don't know the docs, ask immediately.
 DO NOT GUESS.
+- no fallback in code, it should work or fail, this is a research project, not production code.

 What we are researching:
 - PPO with Functional Reward for Text Summarization with LLM